AO-StreetArt/pip4blender/docs/pages/quickstart.rst

 Getting Started
 ===============

+Now that the add-on is installed, we can use it to install any Python package available over pip.

 Installing a Library with Pip
 -----------------------------

-Now that the add-on is installed, we can use it to install any Python package available over pip.
-This is done by specifying the package name, then using the 'Install Python Library' button:
+Installing a single package is done by specifying the package name, then using the 'Install Python Library' button:

 .. image:: _images/Install_Library.png